|This is my first mindful-eating anniversary.|

 I took another glance at the old Weight Watchers Exchange Plan and threw out that idea, too, because like counting calories, it would require me to weigh out and measure all of my food and I was sick and tired of dieting.

-I had read a couple of weight-loss articles that talked about switching brands to cut calories, rather than food intake, which piqued my interest.
+I had read a couple of weight-loss articles that talked about switching brands to cut calories, rather than food intake volume, which piqued my interest.

 I wasn't trying to get down to what the Insurance companies think I should weigh.
 That goal is long gone.
 I just want to get back to a comfortable size 14.
 Back where I was before I started pushing my body to get to a size 7.